 An old proverb, ‘a pledged word has the same value as a debt’.
 We promise the following:

-12 issues a year.
-Published the first Thursday of every month.
+24 issues a year.
+Published the first and third Thursday of every month.
 Published frequently enough to remind you there’s something new to learn.
 Yet infrequently enough to not make a nuisance of itself.

 The number of avenues that are gosling to capture our attention seems to grow every single day.
 There is only so much media, books, video that one can consume.
 If you add anything to that stream, it must be worthwhile.
 This newsletter will never be the final authority on any topic.
 Rather it will act as a springboard and focus on an interesting aspect of a subject.
 We hope that with this approach, you can gauge your level of interest and whether the subject deserves more of your attention.